 There is a small museum in the back that displays the history of this small church.
 If you’re looking for a low-key sight with lots of history, this is it.

-The textile museum is located inside Casa Antonieto and showcases the ancient art of textiles.
+The Oaxaca Textile Museum is located inside Casa Antonieto and showcases the ancient art of textiles.
 This is one of the most appraised handicrafts of the region and throughout the world.

 The museum displays nine exclusive collections highlighting unrepeatable textiles.
 These include the tlámachténtli (a local fabric), girdles, rebozos (shawls) from Santa María del Río, and fragments of a huipil embroidered with feathers.